C (programming language): Arrays

 Array types in C are traditionally of a fixed, static size specified at compile time.
 The more recent C99 standard also allows a form of variable-length arrays.
 However, it is also possible to allocate a block of memory (of arbitrary size) at run time, using the standard library's malloc function, and treat it as an array.

 Since arrays are always accessed (in effect) via pointers, array accesses are typically not checked against the underlying array size, although some compilers may provide bounds checking as an option.
-Array bounds violations are therefore possible and can lead to various repercussions, including illegal memory accesses, corruption of data, buffer overruns, and run-time exceptions.
+Array bounds violations are therefore possible and can lead to various repercussions, including illegal memory accesses, corruption of data, buffer overflows, and run-time exceptions.

 C does not have a special provision for declaring multi-dimensional arrays, but rather relies on recursion within the type system to declare arrays of arrays, which effectively accomplishes the same thing.
 The index values of the resulting "multi-dimensional array" can be thought of as increasing in row-major order.
 Multi-dimensional arrays are commonly used in numerical algorithms (mainly from applied linear algebra) to store matrices.
 The structure of the C array is well suited to this particular task.
 However, in early versions of C the bounds of the array must be known fixed values or else explicitly passed to any subroutine that requires them, and dynamically sized arrays of arrays cannot be accessed using double indexing.
 (A workaround for this was to allocate the array with an additional "row vector" of pointers to the columns.)
 C99 introduced "variable-length arrays" which address this issue.

 The following example using modern C (C99 or later) shows allocation of a two-dimensional array on the heap and the use of multi-dimensional array indexing for accesses (which can use bounds-checking on many C compilers):